gram_grep: grep for the 21st Century

 Maybe you want a search to ignore comments, or search only within strings.
 Maybe you have code that has SQL within strings and that SQL itself contains strings that you want to search in.
 The possibilities are endless and there is no limit to the sequence of sub-searches.

-For example, here is how you would search for memory_file outside of C and C++ style comments:
+For example, here is how you would search for the text memory_file outside of C and C++ style comments:

 A Note on DOS Prompt Escapes